-The purpose of this document is to set out the MiFIDPRU Chapter 8 Disclosures of Mercer Limited and its regulatory consolidation group (together the "Group") as at 31 December 2023.
+The purpose of this document is to set out the MIFIDPRU Chapter 8 Disclosures of Mercer Limited as at 31 December 2024.

 1.1 Basis of Disclosures

 The disclosures set out in this document are required by the FCA's Prudential Sourcebook for MiFID Investment firms as part of the Investment Firms Prudential Regime (IFPR).